vis-kid/octopress_drafts_previewer/source/_posts/2016-03-03-Visial-Design-101.markdown

 ## Proximity

 Design elements that are closer to each other seem to appear to be more related to each other.
 You can enforce that mental proximity through color and similarity of course.
 Handling proximity right can affect your designs positively by enabling you to leave off other elements that woule help you achieve a visual unity.
 Unity is what this is all about.
 Proxmity can be so strong that it overshadows similarity of color or form.

+The distance between elements has an effect on their perceived relatedness.
+The closer they are arranged together, the closer the relationship is implied.

 ## Closure